Reason (Melanie C album): Background

+Recording

 During the early stages of Reasons recording sessions in November 2001, Virgin Records executives were worried about the musical style of the album, as Chisholm's biggest hits from her debut album were an R&B single ("Never Be the Same Again") and a dance single ("I Turn to You"), and Chisholm had insisted that she wanted to keep making pop rock albums.
 According to The Sun, a record company source stated that "both Mel and Virgin have agreed that she should keep to the rock vibe that helped her 1999 album, Northern Star, do so well.
 But that is where their agreement ends".
 Chisholm had already stated that she wanted to work with new producers, while retaining some of the producers that had worked on her debut album.

 The original release date for the album was set for October 2002 but it was delayed until March 2003, resulting in a number of articles in newspapers questioning her relationship with her record company, reporting that she was under pressure to lose weight.
 On an official statement published on her site, Chisholm stated that her relationship with Virgin was "fantastic", the recording sessions were going well and that she had not been forced to delay the release of the album or to lose weight.
 During the recording sessions for the album, a total of 40 songs were recorded.
 On 12 November 2002, the album title was revealed on her official site.